 A word of warning: Summer weekends mean crowds at Beatles attractions and match days turn the city red (Liverpool FC) or blue (Everton).
 Book restaurants in advance.
 The good places fill up fast.

-Morning: Albert Dock (But Skip the Obvious)
+Albert Dock (But Skip the Obvious)

 Everyone starts here.
 Everyone takes the same photos of the red-brick warehouses reflected in the water.
 And honestly?
 It's worth it.
 The Albert Dock is impressive—not pretty in a chocolate-box way, but powerful.
-These five-story warehouses were built to last, and they've survived bombings, dereliction, and 1980s redevelopment.
+These five-storey warehouses were built to last, and they've survived bombings, dereliction, and 1980s redevelopment.

 Here's what most guides won't tell you: arrive at 8:30 AM.
 The dockworkers are long gone, but the morning light on the Mersey is something else.
 I stood there with a coffee from the tiny kiosk near the Pump House and watched the ferry cut through the mist.
 A local in a high-vis jacket nodded at me like we were sharing a secret.